LorenKonkus/trail-counters/NiftyCounter.md

 ## Software Platform

 The NiftyCounter software can be found in NiftyCounter.ino in this repository.
+Well, it will be as soon as I'm happy enough with the software to share.

 ## Sensor